Skip to contents

 #> [1] 12 -1577024373 1699409082

-In {anvil}, we take a different approach: the random number generator state must be explicitly passed around.
-This is because {anvil} follows a functional programming paradigm where functions are pure and don’t have side effects.
+In {anvil}, the random state must be explicitly passed around.
+This is because we are following a functional programming paradigm where functions are pure and don’t have side effects.

 Note: This explicit state-passing behavior might change in the future to provide a more R-like experience, but for now you need to manage the state yourself.